tensorflow/mlir/g3doc/Tutorials/Toy/Ch-4.md

 }
 ```

-For simple rewrite involving matching a tree-like pattern in the IR and
+For a simple C++ approach to rewrite involving matching a tree-like pattern in the IR and
 replacing it with a different set of operations, we can plug into the MLIR
 `Canonicalizer` pass by implementing a `RewritePattern`: